 If you or your client are bringing ecological issues into a conventional therapeutic setting, then obviously the potential for harm is no more or less than bringing any other issue into the consulting room.
 If however, you are taking your clients on a three-day walk through a mountain range, then clearly the potential for harm is radically different.

-So once you have your intention clarified, where is it you want to work?
-If you’re working one-hour sessions with ecological issues in a consulting room, then you will need different skills and experience than if you are working in a wilderness area on a 21 day programme!
+So once you have your intention clarified, where do you want to work?
+If you’re working one-hour sessions with ecological issues in a consulting room, then you will need different skills and experience than if you are working in a wilderness area on a 21-day programme!

 Risk is not a fixed measure - it’s profoundly dynamic.
 Classic interplays include those between ‘real’ and ‘perceived’ risk, between the likelihood of something happening and the ensuing consequences, and between the technical competence of the protagonist and the type of risk they might encounter.